realworldocaml/book/en/concurrent-programming-with-async.md

 ```

 Now `log_delays` does get a chance to run, but not nearly as often as
 it would like to.
-The reason for this is that that now that we're
+The reason for this is that now that we're
 using system threads, we are at the mercy of the operating system to
 decide when each thread gets scheduled.
 The behavior of threads is
 very much dependent on the operating system and how your system is